epeli/git-unrealmodule/README.md

-    clone   - clone new git repositories from .unrealmodules commit  - commit changes from sub repositories to the parent repository restore - restore .git files for the .unrealmodules help    - show this help
+    clone   - clone new git repositories from .unrealmodules commit  - commit changes from sub repositories to the parent repository restore - restore .git directories for the sub repositories defined in .unrealmodules help    - show this help

 Add PATH to execute command to a single sub repository